On-Page SEO

 Authoritativeness: Building credible standing over time

-This signal builds over time through consistent, high-quality output.
+This builds over time through consistent, high-quality output.
 Publishing accurate, in-depth content on a topic repeatedly helps establish topical authority.
 When multiple pages reinforce each other within a topic cluster, the site becomes easier for search engines to trust in that domain.

-How to Build Authoritativeness:
+How to build authoritativeness:

-• Earn backlinks from reputable, relevant sites, editorial links from industry publications, and news mentions carry far more weight than directory or reciprocal links
+• Earn backlinks from reputable, relevant sites — editorial links from industry publications and news mentions carry far more weight than directory or reciprocal links

 • Get cited and mentioned in roundups, studies, and expert guides as a reference source